leachwestga/authorindex/README.txt

 9. run "python3 generate_index_page.py"
    this will generate a file called out.html that is the newest author index page

-This folder contains files use to maintain the author index page.
+Notes:
+  1. don't run any commands with "update" until you are happy with the output
+  2. when running these scripts with "update", a backup of the existing file will be created with today's date added to the end.

+File Descriptions:

-Author Index.html: the last manually-maintained author index page
+Author Index.html: the last manually-maintained author index page (should be deleted eventually)

 README.txt: the file you are reading now